Skip to content

 Nevers (10 km), Nièvre

-Château de Planchevienne in Bourgogne-Franche-Comté qualifies as a chateau-with-farmhouse-secondary style, the 17th-century farmhouse-courtyard outbuildings sit alongside the formal chateau on an 11-hectare park-and-forest estate.
-Les Ecuries 300-guest ballroom in the converted stables gives the property this list's second-largest seated capacity.
-12 bedrooms sleep 34 across main building + outbuildings. €7,200 starting price brings style-crossing positioning at accessible budget for couples seeking architectural breadth across one estate.
-Couples drawn to formal-architecture ceremony with rustic-courtyard reception flow find the property's style-crossing positioning a structural advantage over single-style list properties.
+Château de Planchevienne in Bourgogne-Franche-Comté is a chateau-with-farmhouse-secondary style: 17th-century farmhouse-courtyard outbuildings sit alongside the formal chateau on an 11-hectare park-and-forest estate.
+Les Ecuries, a 300-guest ballroom in the converted stables, gives the property real reception scale.
+Twelve bedrooms sleep 34 across the main building and outbuildings.
+A €7,200 starting price brings an appealing mix of formal and rustic settings within one estate at an accessible budget, right for couples who want architectural breadth without leaving the property.

 Why We Love It

-17th-C farmhouse-courtyard outbuildings paired with chateau formality + 11-hectare park + Les Ecuries 300-guest stable ballroom.
+17th-century farmhouse-courtyard outbuildings paired with chateau formality, an 11-hectare park, and the Les Ecuries 300-guest stable ballroom.

 Max Guests